liborty/rstats/README.md

 ## Appendix II: Recent Releases

+* **Version 1.0.3** Better implementations of joint probability and joint entropy.
+Code style and testing improvements.

 * **Version 1.0.2** Updated the dependency `indxvec` to version 1.
 A few minor changes to this document.

 * **Version 1.0.1** Minor change: `sortedeccs` and `wsortedeccs` now take gm as an argument for more efficient repeated use.
 Vecvec test improved.